w-lfpup/snowprints-rs/README.md

 ## What is a snowprint?

-A `snowprint` is a [snowflake id](https://en.wikipedia.org/wiki/Snowflake_ID) rougly based on this [article](https://instagram-engineering.com/sharding-ids-at-instagram-1cf5a71e5a5c).
+A `snowprint` is a [snowflake id](https://en.wikipedia.org/wiki/Snowflake_ID) variant based on this [article](https://instagram-engineering.com/sharding-ids-at-instagram-1cf5a71e5a5c).

-I called them snowprints because they leave a "sequential trail" of snowflake IDs across a range of logical volumes.
+I called them snowprints because this library creates a "sequential trail" of snowflake IDs across all available logical volumes.

-A snowprint is unique id defined by bitshifting the following values into a 64bit unsigned integer:
-- 41 bit `duration` since an arbitrary date in millseconds
-- 13 bit `logical_volume` between `0-8191`
-- 10 bit `sequence` between `0-1023`.

-## Why can't I choose my own bit lengths?

-A `snowflake id` is a unique identifier with a 69 year lifespan.
-They will most likely outlive any system, organization, or author that generated them.

-If bit lengths were available as an API, developers could cause immense pain ($$$).

 ## License